Compton Hit-And-Run Accident Lawyers

 Can A Passenger Be Held Liable For A Hit-And-Run?

-A passenger may be held financially liable in a hit-and-run personal injury case under certain circumstances.
+A passenger may be held liable in a hit-and-run personal injury case under certain circumstances.
 If they encouraged the driver to flee, assisted in planning the escape, or played a role in the events leading up to the accident, they could be considered partially responsible for the victim’s damages.
 Liability in these cases is highly fact-dependent, meaning the specific details of their involvement will determine whether they can be pursued for compensation.